Legendre pairs of lengths $\ell\equiv0$ (mod 5): Conclusion and future research

-Recently, a Legendre pair of (the previously open) length $77$ and of lengths $117, 129, 133,$ $147$ were found recently in \cite{TKBG:DCC:2021} and \cite{KK:JCD:2021} respectively.
-In this paper, we find Legendre pairs of (the previously open) lengths $85,87$.
-This reduces the list of integers less than $200$ for which the question of existence of Legendre pairs remains open to
+Recently, LPs of length $77$ were found in~\cite{TKBG:DCC:2021}, and lengths $117, 129, 133, 147$ were found in~\cite{KK:JCD:2021} for the first time.
+In this paper, we find LPs of (the previously open) lengths $85, 87$.
+This reduces the list of integers less than $200$ for which the existence of LPs problem remains open to the following ten values: